Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 But that's the thing.
 You're completely right.

 Except AI has one problem, which is all the companies lose a shit ton of money and no one's selling.
-No one is buying these.
+No one is buying the.

 There's been like three acquisitions.

-There's one to AMD, one to NVIDIA, one to a public company called NICE, which sold a customer.
+There's one to AMD, one to Nvidia, one to a public company called NICE, which sold a custody.
 It was an AI Cognivi, I think they were called.

 It was like an AI customer service thingy that never really seemed that good anyway.
 But that whole thing is true.

-And I think that that's what people are, and I think that the myth of you can just use AI to spin up a startup quickly as well has kind of gone into that, has kind of fueled that mythos as well.
+And I think that the myth of you can just use AI to spin up a startup quickly as well has kind of gone into that has kind of fueled that mythos as well.

 I fully agree.
 It's what they're using to sell it.